Gsantomaggio/rabbitmqexample/cluster_docker_compose/etcd2_ha/README.md

 docker-compose scale rabbit=3
 ```

-It creates a cluster with 2 nodes and the UI enabled.
-you can customize the `rabbitmq.config` inside `conf/rabbitmq.config`
+You can customize the `rabbitmq.config` inside `conf/rabbitmq.config`